What are the risks if you don’t use sunscreen or a natural sunscreen?

 Some of the most harmful include:

 - Oxybenzone is the worst of them all.
 It can be responsible for skin allergies, eye irritation, affecting estrogen production in women, testosterone in men, metabolism, reproduction, sexual function, thyroid dysfunction, and even coral reefs.
-It is found in plastics and toys with no place to belong on our skin as it is linked to causing cancer.
+It is found in plastics and toys, in any case it has no place on our skin as it is linked to causing cancer.

 - Octabenzone or Benzophenone or Sulisobenzone cause cancer and are endocrine disruptors.
-It is toxic to your organ system and can be found in lip balm and nail polish as well.
+It is toxic to your organ system and is in lip balms and nail polish as well.
 They dramatically slow your metabolic activation.

 - Fragrance can be listed generically or specifically in any form of Paraben, Triethanolamine (TEA), and Retinyl Palmitate (synthetic Vitamin A).